scientific-python/scientific-python.org/content/summits/developer/2024/_index.md

 title: 2024 Developer Summit
 subtitle: The Second Scientific Python Developer Summit
 summary: |
-  The first Scientific Python Developer Summit (May 22-26, 2023) will be hosted by the eScience Institute at the University of Washington.
+  The second Scientific Python Developer Summit (June 3-7, 2024) will be hosted by the eScience Institute at the University of Washington.
 The week-long summit will bring together forty participants, who will develop shared infrastructure for libraries in the Scientific Python ecosystem.
 authors: ["Brigitta Sipőcz", "K. Jarrod Millman", "Stéfan van der Walt"]
 date: 2024-03-05
 ---